Prateek0206/Todo-App/README.md

-This is my TODO app project which I think every begennier coder has to do once in their lifetime.
+<h1>This is my TODO app project which I think every begennier coder has to do once in their lifetime.</h1>

 This project was created on 11-June-2025, somewhere around 1 to 2 am.